microlancer/useless/README.md

 # Useless Framework

-Useless is a multi-platform (iOS, Android, Desktop, Web) framework for developing extremely simple applications
+Useless is a code-generation framework for extremely simple applications that will run natively on multi-platforms: iOS, Android, Desktop, and Web.

 Existing frameworks are very powerful, but they have many downsides.